Fond farewells: what to do with ashes

 Trying to find a fitting way in which to remember a loved one after they are gone is among the most difficult tasks there is.

 Cremation is now a very popular option after someone passes and by taking this option it gives the deceased’s family a variety of options of where to spread or keep the ashes.

-From vinyls’, to rockets and jewellery to urns, there are a variety of things people can do with ashes that are an alternative to gravestones and other memorials.
+From vinyl and jewellery to fireworks and urns, there are a variety of things people can do with ashes that are an alternative to gravestones or other memorials.

 In a bid to ease your decision, we look at the variety of options available to people who are still thinking about where to put the ashes of their loved ones.